 Finding a retail or distribution channels to bring on your product can be difficult, but many of these new product brands end up failing due to a lack of sell-through and management NOT sell-in (end-consumer sales vs direct sales to resellers).

-Hiring a new employee with the right experience is difficult enough – let alone finding someone who understands the challenges of being a new brand.
+Hiring a new employee with the right experience is difficult enough – let alone finding someone who understands the challenges of being a new brand – but with an effective employee referral program, attracting and finding top talent could be improved.
 On top of that this employee needs to bring a myriad of resources to sell and navigate your entire retail strategy from paper to execution.
 This responsibility could be given to several employees and it would still be a lot of work.

 Having a complete retail team and proven expertise to prepare, establish, and scale out a retail presence is now possible for much less than hiring a single employee.
 And this is where Retailbound comes in.